michelmf/datatalks-data-engineering-bootcamp/README.md

-# Data Engineering Bootcamp
+# Data Engineering Bootcamp @ 2023

-My codes and solutions for the free Data Engineering bootcamp from DataTalksClub - 2023 edition.
+My codes and solutions for the free Data Engineering bootcamp from DataTalksClub.
 Link to the full course: [link](https://github.com/DataTalksClub/data-engineering-zoomcamp)

 # Topics Studied